-In the cultural heritage community, metadata schemata for documenting non-textual objects such as LIDO (Coburn et al. 2010) and VRA Core 4.0 ("VRA Core - a Data Standard for the Description of Works of Visual Culture" 2018) are becoming increasingly important.
-Metaaggregators like the German Digital Library (DDB) and Europeana allow the public to discover works from the comfort of their screens, while research infrastructures like the Digital Research Infrastructure for the Arts and Humanities (DARIAH), the Common Language Resources and Technology Infrastructure (CLARIN), and the CLARIAH mergers, together with their national counterparts-in Germany-DARIAH-DE, CLARIN-D, or in the future the CLARIAH-DE research infrastructure and the successful consortia of the National Research Data Infrastructure (NFDI) initiative, provide the working ecosystems to researchers and their research data.
+In the cultural heritage community, metadata schemata for documenting nontextual objects such as LIDO (Coburn et al. 2010) and VRA Core 4.0 (VRA Core 2018) are becoming increasingly important.
+Meta-aggregators like the German Digital Library (DDB) and Europeana allow the public to discover works from the comfort of their screens, while research infrastructures like the Digital Research Infrastructure for the Arts and Humanities (DARIAH), the Common Language Resources and Technology Infrastructure (CLARIN), and the CLARIAH mergers, together with their national counterparts-in Germany-DARIAH-DE, CLARIN-D, or in the future the CLARIAH-DE research infrastructure and the successful consortia of the National Research Data Infrastructure (NFDI) initiative, provide the working ecosystems to researchers and their research data.
 The metadata schemata are envisioned to be flexible enough to record the diverse collections of Europe.
 However, if we wish to include collections and research data from areas of study that do not deal exclusively with objects from the western cultural sphere, they need to be capable to cope with different types of information, lest they be omitted.
-That is, careful consideration must be given to the metadata schemata themselves, and how they shape our understandings through the availability and correct labeling of data.
+That is, careful consideration must be given to the metadata schemata themselves, and how they shape our understandings through the availability and correct labelling of data.

 The HRA's intensive engagement with NLS research projects and our objective to produce interoperable and sustainable data led us to international metadata and encoding standards (Riley 2010).
-Requests of researchers who wanted to ask their data questions such as how to sort records chronologically based on eras or reign periods (chin. 年號 nian hao, jap. 年号 nengô, originally a motto chosen by the reigning monarch), or how to filter by transliterations according to a certain schema, or how to produce a list of agents who wrote inscriptions during a certain period in time, directed us deeper into the application and implementation of data standards.
+Requests of researchers who wanted to ask their data questions such as how to sort records chronologically based on eras or reign periods (chin. $\oplus$ mian hao, jap. $\oplus$ mengô, originally a motto chosen by the reigning monarch), or how to filter by transliterations according to a certain schema, or how to produce a list of agents who wrote inscriptions during a certain period in time, directed us deeper into the application and implementation of data standards.